 What if the harshest critic in your life lives inside your own mind?

-For so many successful women, the endless cycle of striving is not just about work, family, or deadlines.
-It is driven by an inner voice that keeps whispering, “Not enough.
+For many high-achieving women, the endless cycle of striving is not just about work, family, or deadlines.
+It’s often driven by an inner voice that keeps whispering, “Not enough.
 Never enough.”
-This voice, the inner critic, pushes you to achieve, to perfect, and to prove yourself again and again.
-Yet when you stop to listen, that critical voice is never satisfied.
-It does not build you up; it only finds new ways to tell you that you are falling short.
+This voice pushes you to achieve, perfect, and prove yourself again and again, and yet when you pause and really listen, it rarely feels satisfied.
+It doesn’t build you up.
+Instead, it keeps scanning for what’s missing.

-This inner critic acts like a judge.
-It presides over your life, issuing verdicts on your worthiness, your performance, and even your right to rest.
-And unlike a fair judge, this one has already decided you are guilty.
+Over time, that voice can begin to feel like a judge presiding over your life, issuing verdicts on your worth, your performance, and even your right to rest.
+Unlike a fair judge, this one assumes you’re guilty before you’ve even begun.
+If this feels familiar, I know it intimately.

 My Own Inner Critic Story

-In my book Physician, Care for Thyself, I shared how my childhood shaped the critic within me:
+In my book Physician, Care for Thyself, I shared how my childhood shaped the critic within me.
+Parts of this story may feel familiar if you learned early that love had to be earned.

 “While I’ve always intellectually understood that my parents loved me and took good care of me, I didn’t feel the flow of unconditional love.
 I never felt like I belonged anywhere or to anyone.
 I was always waiting for the hugs and words of affirmation.
 Instead, I felt unseen, beaten down, and dismissed.